nltk/nltk_book/book/ch04-extras.rst

 Our first challenge is simply to represent the problem: we need to find a way to separate the text content from the segmentation.
-We will borrow an idea from IOB-tagging (Chapter chap-chunk_), by annotating each character with a boolean value to indicate whether or not a word-break appears after the character.
+We will borrow an idea from IOB-tagging (chap-chunk_), by annotating each character with a boolean value to indicate whether or not a word-break appears after the character.
 We will assume that the learner is given the utterance breaks, since these often correspond to extended pauses.
 Here is a possible representation,